One Leg Out/Faceless Portrait, 2007, is a memorial text of 62,000 words, based on a personal experience that took place in the early 1990's.

 The Narrator's voice is one of great sensitivity, cravings, and gallows humor - expressing a conviction that as bad as any situation is, nothing prevents it from spinning further out of control.
 It is also a voice of chronic resistance, and the critique is multi-directed: at dominant systems, counter-systems, family, social circle, intermittent workmates, self, and listener.
 Meaning is found in continued engagement and moments of tender connection.

-In text, The Narrator singles out one group that is doing effective work on behalf of the homeless population: Mad Housers - a group started by activist architects in Atlanta.
-In 2010, I was able to meet with the group in Atlanta.
+In text, The Narrator singles out one group that is doing effective work on behalf of the unhoused population: Mad Housers - a group started by activist architects in Atlanta.
+In 2010, I was able to meet with the group in Atlanta, and I interviewed Tracy Woodard of Mad Housers in 2026 as part of the Speaking in Pairs exhibition.